Albanese kernels and Griffiths groups: Introduction

-There are two appendices.
+There are 3 appendices.
 The first one gives a cycle-theoretic proof of Theorem \ref{T1}, relying on the study of the Albanese map on $0$-cycles initiated by Ramachandran \cite{ram} and developed in \cite{birat-pure}.
 We prove Corollary \ref{C2} there.
 The second one shows that a $3$-fold of the form $C\times S$ verifies the ``Chow-Lefschetz isomorphism in degree $2$'' alluded to above.
+The last one, by Yves André, gives a proof of Theorem \ref{t1V}, using (for the first time) the concept of observability in the tannakian setting.